androideo/CakePdf/README.md

   * binary: Binary file to use (Only for wkhtmltopdf)
   * cwd: current working directory (Only for wkhtmltopdf)
   * options: Engine specific options.
 Currently used for following engine:
-    * `WkHtmlToPdfEngine`: The options are passed as CLI arguments
-    * `TexToPdfEngine`: The options are passed as CLI arguments
-    * `DomPdfEngine`: The options are passed to constructor of `Dompdf` class
     * `MpdfEngine`: The options are passed to constructor of `Mpdf` class
 * crypto: Crypto engine to be used, or an array of crypto config options
   * className: Crypto class to use